SK53/indicia-docs/administrating/installation-requirements.rst

 For the Warehouse, the requirements are as follows:

-* PHP version 5.2 or 5.3, 5.3 is recommended.
+* PHP version 5.3 to 5.5 is recommended.
 * The cUrl PHP extension should be enabled.
 * PostgreSQL 8.4 or higher is required.
+9.x is recommended.
 * The PostGIS extension for PostgreSQL must be installed.
 * In addition you might like to consider installing GeoServer alongside the Warehouse to support spatial data.
 This requires a Java SDK.